Aleks-Trifunovic/security-onion-network-monitoring-lab/setup/installation-steps.md

 6. Finished the setup wizard and rebooted.
 7. Accessed the Security Onion UI from the host browser using the management IP.

+### Notes on issues i had:

-During the setup I discovered that the sniffing NIC ended up with an IP 192.168.56.101.
+1. During the setup I discovered that the sniffing NIC ended up with an IP 192.168.56.101.
 At first this seemed wrong because sniffing interfaces often have no IP.
   - But it turned out to be completely fine:
   - It has no gateway, so it can’t route traffic anywhere.
   - It only lives inside the isolated host-only network.
   - Suricata ignores the interface’s IP anyway.
   - It makes troubleshooting easier because I can confirm the adapter is up.

+2. NAT traffic is not visible to Security Onion.
+I initially expected Security Onion to see everything...It didn’t.
+Security Onion only sees packets that pass through the host-only network (vboxnet0).
+So:
+Kali ↔ Victim scans on vboxnet0 = visible
+Anything sent over NAT = invisible
+Once I kept all test traffic on the host-only network, alerts started appearing.

+3. Enabling ET Open Rules:
+   The problem occured when i ran sudo suricata-update and the command wasnt recognized.
+At first it looked like Suricata wasn’t installed, and checking with sudo so-status command showed it as running but the real issue was that Security Onion uses Docker containers for its services.
+So the command had to be run inside the Suricata container.
+After suricata-update enable-source et/open was ran the rules were synced Security Onion started generating alerts.
+This was the trickiest part of the setup but luckily the setup was finished well in the end.